ImageMagick/MagickCache/README.md

 identified 1 resources
 ```

-Each entry includes the IRI, image dimensions, time to live, whether the resource is expired (denoted with a `*`), and the creation date.
-For meta and blob content, the extent in bytes is listed.
+Each entry includes the IRI, image dimensions for images, the content extent in bytes, time to live, whether the resource is expired (denoted with a `*`), and the creation date.

 Others can store content in the cache along side your content.
 However, their content is unavailable to you.
-You cannot get it, delete it, or identify it.
+You cannot get, identify, expire or delete content that you do not own as determined by your secret passkey.

-The magick cache owner can view all the content, including content you own, with this command:
+The magick cache owner can get, identify, expire, or delete all the content, including content you own, with this command, for example:

 ```
 $ magick-cache -passkey passkey.txt identify /opt/magick-cache /